Living Villages: History

-1999 The Wintles project started as a new pedestrian neighbourhood with a high degree of self-sufficiency for the town of Bishops Castle on 17 acres which included houses, shared gardens, allotments for food production, woodland and amenity areas which include a labyrinth orchard designed by Keith Critchlow.
+They started the Wintles project in 1999 as a new pedestrian neighbourhood with a high degree of self-sufficiency for the town of Bishops Castle on 17 acres which included houses, shared gardens, allotments for food production, woodland and amenity areas which include a labyrinth orchard designed by Keith Critchlow.
 Architects Pat Borer and David Lee worked on the initial layout with contributions from Christopher Alexander and Leon Krier, but the final designs were produced by Bob Tomlinson and became the working model for the design principles.
 Ecostruct were the building partners.

-2007 Living Villages won the Housebuilder of the Year Award for The Wintles.
-Other awards that year included Best Environmental Development and Best Landscape Award.
+In 2007, Living Villages won the Housebuilder of the Year Award for The Wintles.